Chicago Fire FC: Raising the Bar for Wellness and Performance

 This philosophy isn’t theoretical—it’s operational.

-Rather than treating training, recovery, and health as separate initiatives, Chicago Fire FC organizes performance around a small number of integrated domains that collectively support readiness, resilience, and longevity.
+Chicago Fire FC organizes performance around six domains that collectively support readiness, resilience, and longevity.

 Six Performance Domains That Drive Player Preparedness